asim/website/writing/the-power-of-zakat.md

 permalink: /the-power-of-zakat
 ---

-# The power of zakat
+# The power of Zakat

 More and more of the world is falling into poverty.
 As inflation runs rampant, interest rates rise and war causes chaos in food exports, energy prices and much more.
 We are in a crisis, an economic crisis, a crisis of faith and belief.
 We